 Each zine is folded from a single A3 sheet.
 No glue, no stitches.
 Only cuts are used to create a variety of folding and unfolding forms that ask the reader to reappraise how they come to the work, or how the work comes to them.

-We plan to start small, working with invited writers.
+We’re starting small, working with invited writers.
 We are closed to submissions.
 However if you know of someone whose work you think might suit this folded/ unfolded form please get in touch.

 Behind the Skear is the belief all books are a collaboration between the imaginations of writer, reader and bookmaker.
 As such each Skear Zine will be different, depending on the dynamic of that collaboration.